-Another exciting development is in the area of inclusion.
-We will oversample disabled students in five of the IDEA categories as follows: 1) specific learning disabilities, 2) ADD/ADHD children under the “Other Health Impairment” category, 3) speech or language impairment, 4) emotionally disturbed, and 5) autism.
+An exciting development is in the area of inclusion.
+We will draw a special sample of disabled students in several of the IDEA categories as follows: 1) specific learning disabilities, 2) ADD/ADHD children under the “Other Health Impairment” category, 3) speech or language impairment, 4) emotionally disturbed, and 5) autism.
 While all students who can take a test using accommodations will be included in our study, these selected groups will be augmented to assure that researchers have the statistical power needed for meaningful analysis.